-environments, members of society must adopt environmentally relevant patterns of behaviour to achieve success.
+DURATION TITLE DETAILS 20 Minutes Introduction It is well-known that the level of entrepreneurial activity, for instance as expressed as the percentage of owner/managers of businesses relative to the labor force, differs strongly across countries.
+This variation is related to differences in levels of economic development, and also to diverging demographic, cultural and institutional characteristics.
+There is no generally accepted interpretation of culture as a determinant of entrepreneurship, however there are different existing factors, all of which have a big influence on the entrepreneurial process.
+Because societies are endowed by nature with different physical environments, members of society must adopt environmentally relevant patterns of behaviour to achieve success.
 Such patterns of behaviour lead to the formation of different cultural values in different societies, some of which influence the decision to create new businesses.
 Thus, culture, as distinct from political, social, technological or economic contexts, has relevance for economic behaviour and entrepreneurship.
-Nowadays even small and medium enterprises have access and operate in international markets and in this process there are lots of cases finding which have a big influence on the entrepreneurial process.
+Nowadays even small and medium enterprises have access and operate in international markets and in this process, there are lots of cases finding difficulties based on cultural background.